-5.10.1 POPULATION FOR THE STUDY
+POPULATION FOR THE STUDY

 Population for the present study consisted of all the pre-service and in-service student-teachers in Gujarat.
 Nearly the population comprised of 21300 pre-service and 700 inservice student-teachers in the year 2014-15 and 2015-16.
-The population for pre-service B.Ed. programme consisted of Six English medium B.Ed. institutes/colleges/departments in Gujarat and for IGNOU in-service B.Ed. programme, the seven study centres situated in Gujarat were taken as population, out of which only seven were functional.
+The population for pre-service B.Ed. programme consisted of Six English medium B.Ed. institutes/colleges/departments in Gujarat and for IGNOU in-service B.Ed. programme, the seven functional study centres situated in Gujarat were taken as population.

-5.10.2 SAMPLE OF THE STUDY
+SAMPLE OF THE STUDY

 B.Ed.
-Sample taken purposively, of six English medium was out institutes/colleges/departments English B.Ed. in Gujarat, three medium institutes/colleges/departments were selected.
-Similarly and out of seven functional IGNOU study centres for B.Ed. programme in Gujarat, only one study centre situated at Department of Education, Faculty of Education and Psychology, The M.S.U. of Baroda was selected purposively and two consecutive years' (2014-15 and 2015-16) in-service student-teachers were taken as sample.
+Sample was taken purposively, of six English medium out institutes/colleges/departments English medium B.Ed. in Gujarat, three institutes/colleges/departments were selected.
+Similarly, out of seven functional IGNOU study centres for B.Ed. programme in Gujarat, only one study centre situated at Department of Education, Faculty of Education and Psychology, The M.S.U. of Baroda was selected purposively and two consecutive years' (2014-15 and 2015-16) in-service student-teachers were taken as sample.
 205 pre-service student-teachers of second semester and 186 in-service English medium student-teachers of second year those provided all the data related to these objectives constituted as the sample for the present study.